matrix-org/synapse/docs/consent_tracking.md

    Synapse automatically replaces the placeholder `%(consent_uri)s` with the consent uri for that user.

+ * ensure that `public_baseurl` is set in `homeserver.yaml`, and gives the base URI that clients use to connect to the server.
+(It is used to construct `consent_uri` in the server notice.)

 Blocking users from using the server until they agree to the policy
 -------------------------------------------------------------------